mzivic7/endcord/configuration.md

     A string added to the end of the message when it is edsited.
 - `reactions_separator = "; "`
     A string placed between two reactions.
+- `chat_date_separator = "-"`
+    A single character used to draw horizontal line for separating messages sent on different days.
+Set to None to disable date separator.
+- `format_date = " %B %d, %Y "`
+    Format for timestamps in `chat_date_separator`.
+Same as [datetime format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
 - `limit_username = 10`
     Limit to the username string length.
 - `limit_global_name = 15`